digicatapult/sqnc-hyproof-client/demo/hyproof-demo.md

 ### 3. Viewing the final certificate

-Taking a look at the final certificate, it is clear to see the following valuable information:
+Taking a look at the final certificate, it is clear to see it contains the following valuable information:

 - Date and time of certification
 - Guarantees of origin (the hydrogen producer and energy supplier)